 Agreeing a role

-When an adult takes on a new role in Scouting, it is important to agree both what the adult will do for Scouting and what Scouting will do for them.
+When an adult takes on a new role in Scouts, it's important to agree both what the adult will do for Scouts and what Scouts will do for them.
 This is known as 'mutual agreement' or 'agreeing the role'.

 How do I agree roles?

-As part of the six steps to recruitment, you will have looked at the role and the tasks you need to be carried out.
-You will have also discussed these with the individual concerned when you asked them to volunteer.
+As part of the six steps to recruitment, you'll have looked at the role and the tasks you need to be carried out.
+You'll have also discussed these with the individual concerned when you asked them to volunteer.

 Now you need to agree a role description with the adult.
 This covers: